Gadji-M/PoolSeq_OMIcsTouch/README.md

 ### Hi there 👋

 I'm currently working on evolutionary genomic identification of signatures of positive selection to resistance escalation in major malaria vectors.
-Shell scripts below described the pipeline used for the analyses of the Poolseq GWAS data.
+Shell scripts and R scripts below described the pipeline used for the analyses of the Poolseq GWAS data.

 <!--
 **Gadji-M/Gadji-M** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.